Th3Key/JavaScript/README.md

   _```  console.log("option 4");```_\
   _```}```_

-* _**switch** : is used to perform different actions b ased on the value of a variable or expression.
+* _**switch** : is used to perform different actions based on the value of a variable or expression.
 It's often used as a cleaner alternative to multiple **if...else if** conditions, especially when checking the same variable against many different values._

   _```switch (expression) {```_\
   _```  case value1:```_\